dotnet/csharpstandard/standard/classes.md

 In a method that takes input parameters, it is possible for multiple names to represent the same storage location.

+> *Note*: The primary purpose of input parameters is for efficiency.
+When the type of a method parameter is a large struct (in terms of memory requirements), it is useful to be able to avoid copying the whole value of the argument when calling the method.
+Input parameters allow methods to refer to existing values in memory, while providing protection against unwanted changes to those values. *end note*

 #### 15.6.2.4 Reference parameters

 A parameter declared with a `ref` modifier is a reference parameter.
 A reference parameter is a local reference variable ([§9.7](variables.md#97-reference-variables-and-returns)) that gets its initial referent from the corresponding argument supplied in the method invocation.